wajidbaba/global.hackathon/TEAMS.md

 Ruraj Joshi -https://github.com/ruraj/
 Sraddhanjali Acharya -https://github.com/tilaprimera/

-We are two recently graduated engineers and working.
+We are two engineers who are exploring the world of bits and bytes.

 About your skills and what you are going to do?
-Some of our skills are Java, Play framework, Django, Python, Scala etc. Most of all, we are here to have fun.
+Some of our skills are Java, Python, Scala, Django, Play etc. We are having a lot of fun in this hackthon.